Klaipėda

-Klaipėda (/ˈkleɪpɛdə/ CLAY-ped-ə; /lt/) is a city in Lithuania on the Baltic Sea coast.
-It is the third-largest city in Lithuania, the fifth-largest city in the Baltic States, the capital of Klaipėda County, the only major seaport in the country and the busiest port in the Baltic States.
+Klaipėda (/ˈkleɪpɛdə/ CLAY-ped-ə; /lt/; German: Memel) is a city in Lithuania on the Baltic Sea coast.
+It is the third-largest city in Lithuania, the fifth-largest city in the Baltic states, the capital of Klaipėda County, the only major seaport in the country and the busiest port in the Baltic states.

-The city has a complex recorded history, partially due to the combined regional importance of the usually ice-free port at the mouth of the river Akmena-Danė.
+The city has a diverse recorded history, partially due to the combined regional importance of the usually ice-free port at the mouth of the river Akmena-Danė.
 It was situated in Lithuania Minor and successively belonged to the State of the Teutonic Order, the Duchy of Prussia (at times under the suzerainty of the Polish–Lithuanian Commonwealth), the Kingdom of Prussia and the German Empire, within which it was the northernmost big city until it was placed under French occupation in 1919.
 From 1923, the city was part of Lithuania until its annexation by Nazi Germany in 1939, and after World War II it was part of the Lithuanian Soviet Socialist Republic.
 Klaipėda has remained within Lithuania since 1944.

 The urban zone of Klaipėda expanded well into the suburbs, which sprang up around the city and surrounded it from three sides.
 These are partly integrated with the city (city bus lines, city water supply, etc.), and the majority of inhabitants of these suburbs work in Klaipėda.
 According to data from the Department of Statistics, there are 212,302 permanent inhabitants (as of 2020) in the Klaipėda city and Klaipėda district municipalities combined.
-As of 2025 the population of Klaipėda city is 160 885 people.
-Popular seaside resorts found close to Klaipėda are Neringa to the south on the Curonian Spit and Palanga to the north.
+As of 2025, the population of Klaipėda city is 160,885 people.
+Popular seaside resorts found close to Klaipėda are Neringa to the south on the Curonian Spit, and Palanga to the north.

 The city is also known for the annual Klaipėda Sea Festival and a nearby Lithuanian Sea Museum.